 As motivational speaker Dr Steve Bedwell has observed: “To shatter the glass ceiling in your organization, you must also shatter the glass ceiling in your own mind.”
 Dr. Bedwell continued by explaining that numerous, peer-reviewed studies have demonstrated, so called, stereotype threat.
 For example, Asian American women perform better when focused on their Asian identity than when focused on their female identity.
 Pause and ponder these findings for a moment.
-You can learn more about Dr. Bedwell's leadership ideas here: leadership speaker.
+You can learn more about Dr. Bedwell's ideas here: leadership expert.

 As Laura Reed, the owner of Great Conferences (a company dedicated to finding the right motivational speakers for their hospitality clients) points out: "It’s important to remember that, while the glass ceiling is very real, we sometimes exacerbate our problems by being too quick to avoid conflict and too quick to settle for less than we deserve."
 Laura is right, and Jane Rogers agrees: "We sometimes exacerbate the very real challenges we face.
 Jane, one of the leading retailers of Halloween Costumes in the United Kingdom, continues: "Are you less than stellar when you give a presentation?
 Are you reticent to speak out in business meetings when you know you have a great idea?"